amanchokshi/solshade/paper/paper.md

 # Demonstration

-To illustrate *Solshade*'s capabilities, we analyze a Digital Elevation Model (DEM) of an Arctic landscape and compute solar illumination metrics over an entire year.
+To illustrate *Solshade*'s capabilities, we analyse a Digital Elevation Model (DEM) of an Arctic landscape and compute solar illumination metrics over an entire year.
 Figure 1 shows three geospatial layers produced by
 Solshade: